This crossbreed was first bred between 10 to 20 years ago during the designer breeding craze, and its popularity has been slowly increasing.

 However, this outdoor area should be as secure as possible, they are known to be mischievous when bored.

-Providing dogs of this breed type with lots of daily exercise, not just physical but mental, is a great way to ensure a happy dog and a healthy relationship.
+Providing dogs of this breed type with lots of daily exercises, not just physical but mental, is a great way to ensure a happy dog and a healthy relationship.

 One really great way to do this is to try to take your dog somewhere different every day.